 Dragana Cvetanović is a PhD candidate at the Department of Finnish, Finno-Ugrian and Scandinavian Studies and Aleksanteri Institute at the University of Helsinki.
 She is a sociolinguist finalizing her doctoral theses on language, identity and performance in Finnish and Serbian rap lyrics.
 Her research contributes to the discussion on global sociolinguistics and questions on trans-modern identities.
 She also teaches and works on various topics on contemporary Balkan (cultural) history and youth studies.

-Inka Rantakallio graduated from Study of Religions at the University of Helsinki, and is currently a doctoral candidate in Musicology at the University of Turku.
-Her doctoral thesis is an interdisciplinary case study focusing on four Finnish underground rappers and discourses of authenticity, spirituality and atheism.
+Inka Rantakallio graduated from Study of Religions at the University of Helsinki, and is currently a PhD candidate in Musicology at the University of Turku.
+Her doctoral thesis is an interdisciplinary case study focusing on four Finnish underground rappers and discourses of authenticity, spirituality, and atheism.
 She lectures and writes about hip hop culture in both academic and popular settings, and also co-hosts the weekly Rap Scholar radio show on Bassoradio.
+She is also a DJ.